dhruv-rathi-tech/document-chatbot/README.md

 ## Sessions and data lifecycle

 Each browser tab gets a UUID session on first upload.
 That session's files and vector store live under `backend/data/sessions/<session_id>/` and are deleted when the user hits "Clear" or closes the tab (best-effort, via `beforeunload`).
 There's no database or login layer — this is intentionally stateless and disposable, since the goal is quick document Q&A rather than persistent chat history.

-## Known limitations

-- The embedding model and cross-encoder both need real memory to run comfortably.
-- No persistent history across sessions — closing the tab clears everything.
-- No authentication — anything you upload is only isolated by session ID, not access-controlled.